nikic/nikic.github.com/_posts/2017-04-14-PHP-7-Virtual-machine.markdown

 This initialization involves fixing up the argument stack.
 PHP allows passing more arguments to a function than it expects (and `func_get_args` relies on this).
 However, only the actually declared arguments have corresponding CVs.
-Any arguments beyond this will write in memory reserved for other CVs and TMPs.
-As such these arguments will be moved after the TMPs, ending up with arguments segmented into two non-continuous chunks.
+Any arguments beyond this will write into memory reserved for other CVs and TMPs.
+As such, these arguments will be moved after the TMPs, ending up with arguments segmented into two non-continuous chunks.

 To have it clearly stated, userland function calls do not involve recursion at the virtual machine level.
 They only